Snugug/monsters-and-magic/src/content/cantrips/fire-bolt.md

 upcast: 1 damage die
 ---

-Hurl a bolt of fire at a target within 60 feet, dealing 1d6 fire damage and on a strong hit inflict doomed.
+Hurl a bolt of fire at a target within 60 feet, dealing 1d6 fire damage and on a strong hit inflicting doomed.